hashicorp/terraform-provider-azurerm/website/docs/r/private_endpoint.html.markdown

 A `private_service_connection` block exports:

 * `private_ip_address` - (Computed) The private IP address associated with the private endpoint, note that you will have a private IP address assigned to the private endpoint even if the connection request was `Rejected`.

 ---

+An `ip_configuration` block exports:

+* `name` - The Name of the IP Configuration.

+* `private_ip_address` - The static IP address set by this configuration.
+It is recommended to use the private IP address exported in the `private_service_connection` block to obtain the address associated with the private endpoint.

+* `subresource_name` - The subresource this IP address applies to, which corresponds to the `group_id`.

+---